Oudwins/zog/README.md

 - Validations and parsing cannot be run separately
 - It is not recommended to use very deeply nested schemas since that requires a lot of reflection and can have a negative impact on performance

-## Helper Packages (zenv & zhttp)
+## Helper Packages

-For convenience zog provides two helper packages:
+For convenience zog provides three helper packages:

 **zenv: helps validate environment variables**